Luci-morning/Luci-morning/README.md

-- 👋 Hi, I’m @Luci-morning
+- 👋 Hi, I’m @roshankumar
 - 👀 I’m interested in learning computer languages
-- 🌱 I’m currently learning hyml, css and java script
+- 🌱 I’m currently learning html, css and java script
 - 📫 How to reach me : you can mail me on ("aminasaw43@gmail.com")
-- 😄 Pronouns: brownie,luci and roshan
+- 😄 Pronouns: brownie and roshan
 - ⚡ Fun fact: I am a friendly person.
 I believe in making friends.

 <!---